-• a rifle using centerfire ammunition.

-a rifle using .25 caliber or larger rimfire ammunition.

-a single-shot muzzleloading rifle, with or without scope, and muzzleloading pistol of .38 caliber or larger.

-a handgun using a straight-walled case of .357 magnum cartridge or larger or a bottle-necked case of .24 caliber or larger (see page 7).
-A Class A-1 handgun stamp is required.

-a shotgun loaded with solid ball ammunition.

-an air rifle .45 caliber or larger and a bullet of 200 grains or greater.
+- a rifle using centerfire ammunition. - a rifle using .25 caliber or larger rimfire ammunition. - a single-shot muzzleloading rifle, with or without scope, and muzzleloading pistol of .38 caliber or larger. - a handgun using a straight-walled case of .357 magnum cartridge or larger or a bottle-necked case of .24 caliber or larger (see page 7). - a shotgun loaded with solid ball ammunition. - an air rifle .45 caliber or larger and a bullet of 200 grains or greater.